ptomasroos/react-native-multi-slider/README.md

 ```
 ### shape up CustomMarker as left and right

-In order to make different styles on markers you can set isMarkersSeparated to true, define customMarkerLeft and customMarkerRight in MultiSlider. for example:
+In order to make different styles on markers you can set areMarkersSeparated to true, define customMarkerLeft and customMarkerRight in MultiSlider. for example:

 ```
 <MultiSlider
      ...
-      isMarkersSeparated={true}
+      areMarkersSeparated={true}

       customMarkerLeft={(e) => {
          return (<CustomSliderMarkerLeft